JShad30/the_recipe_store/README.md

 # Recipes - Data Centric Milestone Project

 This is my Milestone Project for the Data Centric Module of the Full Stack Development Course.
-This site has been developed to allow users to find, upload and share menus with like minded people.
+This site has been developed to allow users to upload and find recipes with like minded people.
 There is an option for the user to become a member of the site, although they do not need to to be able to find and use recipes.

 I have designed the site to have a good presentation and consistent feel throughout.
 The home page has an introduction with scrolling images for visual effect.
 Cursive writing fonts have been used on the recipes and a post it note look for recipe titles, to give the website a personal feel.